anoopmb/dms/seeddms-6.0.33/doc/README.Install.md

 directories can be just readable by your web server, though it is advisable to even protect them from writing.

-Adjusting the configuration of SeedDMS
+Adjusting the configuration of SolutionDMS
 ---------------------------------------

 In the next step you need to adjust the configuration file in